Fishing On The Missouri River Is Excellent!

-Weather forecast for the upcoming week is 80s most every day – perfect weather to hit the river!
-Fishing continues to be good and not much has changed as far as bait anglers are using and the depth that they’re fishing.
+Weather forecast for the upcoming week is a bit cooler during the week, but warming up on the weekend.
+Fishing continues to be good and not much has changed as far as bait anglers are using or the depth that they’re fishing.
 You might consider coming mid-week if you can to avoid crowds.

 The Missouri River in South Dakota is one of the best places to fish in North America -not only for walleye, but smallmouth bass, northern, white bass and catfish.

 Like us on Facebook – for up-to-date reports from our businesses and the area.

 In the Pollock area fishing is really good with minnows and crawlers being used by anglers in under 15 feet depth.
 With the shallow bite, the shore fishing has been the best in years.
 Northern are still coming in along with smallmouth bass and crappie.

 At Mobridge fishing seems to be good everywhere.
 Anglers are using jigs and minnows with some using crawlers.
 Shore fishing is still great around Mobridge.
 Fish seem to be biting almost everywhere around the Mobridge area.

 At Akaska fishing is really good and hasn’t slacked off at all.
 Anglers are using jigs and minnows with some using Lindy rigs and minnows.
 They are starting to use cralwers, leeches and bottom bouncers.
 There is good fishing in 6-12 feet– but shallow seems to work better.
 Lots of fish being caught with some 20 to 22 inchers coming in this last weekend.